ShaunCurtis/Blazr.Demo.DataPipeline/documents/Data.md

                from fsjoin in fs
                join l in this.DboWeatherLocation! on f.WeatherLocationId equals l.Uid into fl from fljoin in fl
-               join u in this.DboUser! on f.OwnerId equals u.Id into fu from fujoin in fu
                select new DvoWeatherForecast
                {
                    Uid = f.Uid,